15 Stunning Black Dog Breeds That Deserve a Place in Your Heart

 Giant SchnauzerGiant schnauzers are loyal, intelligent, and hard-working dogs who are great companions for those willing to train this high-energy breed.
 Here's hoping you have the time for long walks and playtime in the yard.

 Scottish Terrier (Scottie)The Scottish terrier is among the oldest, best established, most recognizable breeds in the world.
 Tenacious and intelligent, these dogs can be great companions to the right owner.

 PugPugs are known for their squishy faces and their charming demeanor.
 A bit mischievous but beloved by owners, this breed is ideal for laid-back homes and those who like to dote on their pet.
-Here’s what you need to know about living with pugs.
+But pugs come with common health challenges too.
+Here’s what you need to know about living with and caring for pugs.

 NewfoundlandFew dogs fit the description of majestic but gentle giants as well as the loving, sweet, and mild-tempered Newfoundland.
 Easygoing with children and loyal to their families, they’re devoted pets you’ll want to learn more about.

 German ShepherdThe ever-loyal German shepherd consistently ranks at the top of the most popular dog breeds in America, and it's easy to see why.
 With their calm, confident demeanor, these protective pups are eager to please and quick to learn.

 Afghan HoundAfghan hounds are aristocratic and loving dogs who can run up to 40 mph and require a serious grooming routine.
 Learn more about caring for an Afghan hound and if she’s the right dog for your family.

 Belgian Sheepdog (Belgian Shepherd)The Belgian sheepdog (also called the Belgian shepherd or Groenendael) has a long black coat, confident strut, and craves human attention.
 A herding dog with lots of brains and even more energy, he thrives in active households.